Ohio Security Guard License Practice Exam 2025 - Free Security Guard License Practice Questions and Study Guide

 Question: 1 / 400

-What is "surveillance" in the context of security?
+What is meant by non-verbal communication in the context of security?

 Get further explanation with Examzify DeepDiveBeta